Descolada/AHK-v2-libraries/README.md

 Array.Reduce(func, initialValue?)       => Applies a function cumulatively to all the values in
     the array, with an optional initial value.
 Array.IndexOf(value, start:=1)          => Finds a value in the array and returns its index.
-Array.Find(func)                        => Finds a value satisfying the provided function and returns the value.
+Array.Find(func, &match?, start:=1)     => Finds a value satisfying the provided function and
-Array.FindIndex(func)                   => Finds a value satisfying the provided function and returns its index.
+    returns the index. match will be set to the found value.
 Array.Reverse()                         => Reverses the array.
 Array.Count(value)                      => Counts the number of occurrences of a value.
 Array.Sort(Key?, Options?, Callback?)   => Sorts an array, optionally by object values.